a-type/verdant/docs/docs/local-storage/schema.md

 Additionally, you can add complex indexes for querying the collection:

-- `synthetics`: freeform indexes which process the document into one indexed value whenever it changes.
+- `indexes`: freeform indexes which process the document into one indexed value (or an array of values) whenever it changes.
 - `compounds`: multi-value indexes which let you query multiple field values at once.
 Advanced feature.

 See more on indexes [here](./querying.md).